 My re-entry into new image-making began with re-visiting collaborative work I had made with fellow photographer Jennifer Tucker in the 1980s.
 We would go into the landscape with a bag of fabrics and dresses and make images that responded to each other and explored photographer as model, model as photographer.
 For my new work, I became both—model and photographer—with a gathered bag of fabrics as I headed to an area up Telephone Canyon where dirt roads criss-cross the high plains of open meadows and stands of forests.
 It was as if being lifted to the sky, a Wyoming sky of rapidly changing light, clouds, and cast shadows.
 This grounded my series that I called Place | Mind | Spirit.

 My equipment for this project included a Hasselblad 500 CM with a wide-angle lens or the Hasselblad 35mm Xpan that could take a panorama image 2.5 times the width of a normal 35mm slide.
 I shot on transparency film which was processed by my Charlottesville lab.
-I then scanned and printed the images with archival pigment ink on professional digital photography paper.
+I then scanned and printed the images with archival pigment ink on fine art photography paper.